feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 ### Using Lists

-Browse organized lists in dropdowns:
+Browse the hover lists:
-- **Inputs**: All IPU areas alphabetically
+- **Inputs** and **Outputs** on the root scene top bar, and on a tab opened on the main circuit: areas of that type, by name
-- **Circuits, Interconnect Areas, and Memory Areas**: on the Circuit Builder and Brain Monitor tab bars.
-Hover the title.
-Classifiers are added from **Add Circuit** as Integrated Circuits.
+- **Circuits** on the root scene top bar: every circuit under the main circuit, by name.
+On a tab bar, Circuits lists the circuits directly inside the open region.
-- **Outputs**: All OPU areas alphabetically
+- **Interconnect Areas** and **Memory Areas**: on Circuit Builder and Brain Monitor tab bars
-- **Connectivity Rules**: Every connectivity rule, in the same order as the manager's left list.
+- **Connectivity Rules** on the root scene top bar: the same rows as the manager's left list.
 Selecting one opens that rule in the manager.

-Click any cortical area or circuit to navigate there.
+Selecting a circuit or cortical area moves the current view to it.
+It does not open a new tab.

 ### Using Hierarchy